melodch/DebtTracker/reports/report.md

  <img src="images/fig3.png" alt="Group file" width="350"/>
 <p/>

 Now that we have a file to contain group information, this serves as the central database of our program.
 Looking at this file allows us to track the users within the group, in terms of how much money they owe each other.
-This is the heart of our operation, the debt tracker.
 As transactions are made, the values in this file are updated accordingly.
 We structured the contents of this file to be read as a table, so that a users column represents how much money they are owed and their row represents how much money they owe others.
 At any point on the table, the row user owes the column user that sum of money.
 This way, the implementation of our other program features involve simple file operations to manipulate and read data from this group file.

 <p align="center">
 <img src="images/log_trans.png" alt="Add transaction" width="350"/><img src="images/fig4.png" alt="Group file after add transaction" width="350"/>